 In today's world, where a new JS framework is created almost every day, why would Ruby on Rails still be relevant enough to learn it?
 Let's look at some facts:

 Ruby is still evolving very fast.
-After so many years, the base for the Rails framework is constantly being updated and in 2020 we’re expecting the release of Ruby 3.
-This means constant support from the community, security updates, but probably what’s most important — performance improvements.
+Even after so many years, the base of the Ruby of Rails framework is continually being updated.
+In 2020 we're expecting the release of Ruby 3.
+It means constant support from the community, security updates, but probably what's most important — performance improvements.

 The community is great and helpful.
-No matter if you’re just starting with learning Ruby on Rails or trying to solve some complex issue, the chances are you will end up searching for help.
-With great people sharing solutions all the time for many years, it’s quite hard to stay stuck on some problem for a long time.
+No matter if you're installing Ruby on Rails for the first time, have just started to learn it or are trying to solve some complex issues, the chances are you will end up searching for help.
+With great people sharing solutions all the time for many years, it's quite hard to stay stuck on some problems for a long time.

 It teaches you good practices.
-When starting with Ruby on Rails, even though the framework hides a lot of stuff from you, it is also forcing some patterns of development.
-A neatly organized structure is very helpful with understanding the MVC pattern, which will for sure come in handy, even if you later decide to switch technologies.
+Ruby on Rails hides a lot of stuff from you, but it is also forcing some patterns of development.
+A neatly organized structure is beneficial with understanding the MVC pattern, which will, for sure, come in handy, even if you later decide to switch technologies.

-Even with the increasing number of alternatives, the core Ruby on Rails advantages remain as true as they were a few years ago.
-If you are looking for language and framework with great community support, a proven track of record in millions of projects, with a great structure and one oriented on maximizing the happiness from programming, I would recommend Ruby on Rails without hesitation.
+Even with the increasing number of alternatives, the core Ruby on Rails' advantages remains as true as they were a few years ago.
+If you are looking for a language and framework with great community support, a proven track record in millions of projects, with a great structure and one oriented on maximizing the happiness from programming, I would recommend Ruby on Rails without hesitation.